Fort Wainwright: History

 In the 1930s Alaska was a vast undefended region where Alaska's territorial delegates to congress lobbied to obtain a better defense strategy.
 Then-Lt.
 Col. Henry "Hap" Arnold led a flight of B-10 bombers from Washington D.C. to Alaska in 1934 scouting for potential airfields.
 His report recommended the establishment of an air base at Fairbanks which could support cold weather testing and serve as a tactical supply depot.

 In 1935, Congress passed the Wilcox National Air Defense Act which authorized the construction of new airbases including one in Alaska for cold weather testing and training.
 March 1937, President Franklin Roosevelt withdrew public land for the Army in Executive Order 7596 as the location for the airfield and the base.
-Congress approved appropriated funds in 1939 for the construction of Ladd Field, named after Maj Arthur Ladd, an Army Air Corps pilot who perished in an airplane crash in South Carolina while under sealed orders.
+Congress approved appropriated funds in 1939 for the construction of Ladd Field, named after Maj.
+Arthur Ladd, an Army Air Corps pilot who perished in an airplane crash in South Carolina while under sealed orders.

 World War II

-Cold weather Test station
+Cold-weather test station

 The construction of Ladd Field began in earnest early in 1940, prompted by the declaration of war in Europe months before.
-During its first two years of operations, Ladd Field's mission was as a cold weather test station.
-The station commander was Maj.
+During its first two years of operations, Ladd Field's mission was as a cold-weather test station.
+The station commander of the Cold Weather Test Station was Maj.
 Dale V. Gaffney.
 The cold weather station focused primarily on testing aircraft performance and maintenance.
 Its major goal was to develop standard procedures for servicing and operating aircraft in subzero temperatures and to test various airplane parts and fluids.
 The testing program looked at other aspects of arctic operations to include clothing, communication, equipment, survival gear, medical issues, and ground support.

 During 1940–1942, Ladd Field was devoted to research and considered an "exempt station" from combat.
 In June 1942, Japan bombed Dutch Harbor, on the Aleutian Island of Unalaska, and occupied the islands of Attu and Kiska.
 The Cold Weather Test Station was deactivated and Ladd Field came temporarily under control of the 11th Air Force who fell under the Alaska Defense Command.
 By fall of 1942, the Cold Weather test Station was reactivated and became an exempted research station again.